History of Peru: Pre-Columbian cultures

+Archaeologists revealed the largest mass child sacrifice with more than 140 child skeletons and 200 Llamas dating to the Chimú culture.
 In September 2021, archaeologists announced the remains of eight 800-year-old bodies nearby ancient town of Chilca.
-Bodies included adults and children who were covered in plant material before being buried.
-Some dishes and musical instruments were uncovered as well.
 Researchers think remains belong to the Chilca culture, which was apart from other pre-Hispanic cultures in the area.

+In July 2025, a prehistoric urban center named Peñico, dating back approximately 3,500 years, was identified in northern Peru by a team of Peruvian and international archaeologists.
+Located approximately 600 m above sea level, the site consists of 18 structures including a circular ceremonial plaza, temples, and residential buildings constructed between 1800 and 1500 BC.
+According to the archaeologists, the settlement demonstrates that early Andean societies engaged in complex societal organization, serving as a cultural bridge between coastal and Amazonian communities during the early Formative stage.

 Inca Empire (1438–1532)

 The Incas built the largest and most advanced empire and dynasty of pre-Columbian America.
 The Tahuantinsuyo—which is derived from Quechua for "The Four United Regions"—reached its greatest extension at the beginning of the 16th century.
 It dominated a territory that included (from north to south) the southwest part of Ecuador, part of Colombia, the main territory of Peru, the northern part of Chile, and the northwest part of Argentina; and from east to west, from the southwest part of Bolivia to the Amazonian forests.

 The empire originated from a tribe based in Cusco, which became the capital.
-Pachacutec wasn't the first Inca, but he was the first ruler to considerably expand the boundaries of the Cusco state.
+Pachacuti wasn't the first Inca regent, but he was the first ruler to considerably expand the boundaries of the Cusco state.
 His offspring later ruled an empire by both violent invasions and peaceful conquests, that is, intermarriages among the rulers of small kingdoms and the current Inca ruler.

 In Cuzco, the royal city was created to resemble a cougar; the head, the main royal structure, formed what is now known as Sacsayhuamán.
 The empire's administrative, political, and military center was located in Cusco.
 The empire was divided into four quarters: Chinchaysuyu, Antisuyu, Kuntisuyu and Qullasuyu.

 The official language was Quechua, the language of a neighbouring tribe of the original tribe of the empire.
 Conquered populations—tribes, kingdoms, states, and cities—were allowed to practice their own religions and lifestyles, but had to recognize Inca cultural practices as superior to their own.
 Inti, the sun god, was to be worshipped as one of the most important gods of the empire.
 His representation on earth was the Inca ("Emperor").

 The Tawantinsuyu was organized in dominions with a stratified society in which the ruler was the Inca.
 It was also supported by an economy based on the collective property of the land.
 The empire, being quite large, also had an impressive transportation system of roads to all points of the empire called the Inca Trail, and chasquis, message carriers who relayed information from anywhere in the empire to Cusco.